google/WebFundamentals/src/content/en/fundamentals/accessibility/a11y-for-teams.md

   </iframe>
 </div>

-Also note that there may be times where you want to _prevent_ focus from entering an area.
-In these situations the newly proposed [HTML `inert` property](https://github.com/wicg/inert) may come in handy. `inert` says that an element and all of its descendants should not be keyboard focusable or be part of the accessibility tree.
-This can be very useful when you want to turn off a section of the page to effectively trap keyboard focus in just one area.
-Using the dialog example from before, you may want to mark the rest of the page as `inert` so the user can only take action on the dialog while it is displaying.

 ### Keyboard support for interactive elements

-If you're building a custom control like a carousel or dropdown, then you'll need to do some additional work to add in keyboard support.
+If you're building a custom control like a carousel or dropdown, then you'll need to do some additional work to add keyboard support.
 The [ARIA Authoring Practices Guide](https://w3.org/TR/wai-aria-practices-1.1) is a useful resource which identifies various UI patterns and the kinds of keyboard actions they are expected to support.

 ![An excerpt from the ARIA Authoring Practices guide explaining how to build a radio group.](imgs/aria-authoring.jpg)

-To learn more about adding in keyboard support to an element, take a look at the [roving tabindex](https://developers.google.com/web/fundamentals/accessibility/focus/using-tabindex#managing_focus_in_components) section in Google’s Accessibility Fundamentals docs.
+To learn more about adding keyboard support to an element, take a look at the [roving tabindex](https://developers.google.com/web/fundamentals/accessibility/focus/using-tabindex#managing_focus_in_components) section in Google’s Accessibility Fundamentals docs.

 ### ARIA roles and attributes are applied as needed